pagkly/Zed/Investopedia4/Exchange Rate Definition.md

 ### Currency Peg

-Sometimes a country will [[peg]](https://www.investopedia.com/terms/c/currency-peg.asp) its currency to that of another nation.
+Sometimes a country [[Will|will]] [[peg]](https://www.investopedia.com/terms/c/currency-peg.asp) its currency to that of another nation.
 For instance, the Hong Kong dollar is pegged to the U.S. dollar in a range of 7.75 to 7.85.2 This means the value of the Hong Kong dollar to the U.S. dollar will remain within this range.

 ### Onshore Vs. Offshore